IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > **The  policy  must  be  comprehensive**  in  that  it  should  apply  to  all  fields  of  life,  including  those  which  are  not  explicitly  mentioned  in  the  text  of  the  Convention.
 It  must  apply  to  both  public  and  private  economic  spheres,  as  well  as  to  the  domestic  sphere,  and  ensure  that  all branches of  Government (executive, legislative and judicial branches) and all  levels  of  Government  assume  their  respective  responsibilities  for  implementation.
 It  should  incorporate  the  entire  range  of  measures  that  are  appropriate  and  necessary  in  the  particular  circumstances of the State party.
 CEDAW GR 28 - p.25

-> The policy must identify women within the jurisdiction of the State party (including non-citizen, migrant, refugee, asylum-seeking and stateless women) as the rights-bearers, with particular emphasis on the groups of women who are most marginalized and who may suffer from various forms of intersectional discrimination.
+> The policy must identify women within the jurisdiction of the State party (including non-citizen, migrant, refugee, asylum-seeking and stateless women) as the **rights-bearers**, with particular emphasis on the groups of women who are most marginalized and who may suffer from various forms of intersectional discrimination.
 CEDAW GR 28 - p.26